youph/stock-reordering-calculator/README.md

 ## How to use

 Just upload a .csv data file describing sales history and current SOH levels of your stock (example data file is in the ```/data``` directory, your data files should adhere to the same format), and hit the "Calculate re-order" button.
 The new order will be displayed in the "Stock re-order" tab.
-Adjust the numbers in the control panel on the left, if necessary, and re-calculate the order.
+If necessary, adjust the numbers in the control panel on the left, and re-calculate the order.